-Eligible residents are entitled to one rebate per installation address for purchasing soil, mulch, or compost.
-All purchases made, work completed, and all documentation must be submitted within the calendar year (i.e., between January 1st and December 31st).
-The CVRD may complete a site inspection following installation to confirm that the soil improvement complies with the rebate program.
+Eligible residents are entitled to one-time rebate per property for purchasing soil, mulch, or compost to improve an existing lawn or garden(s).
+All documentation must be submitted within the calendar year that the work was done.
+The CVRD may complete a site inspection following installation to confirm that the soil improvement complies with the rebate program if documentation is not sufficient.

 A limited number of rebates are available.
-Applications will be processed on a firstcome, first-served basis while funding lasts.
+New applications will be processed on a first-come, first-served basis while funding lasts.